harvardinformatics/intro-r/R-workshop-Part1.md

 ## A note on terminology

 So in the section above and throughout this workshop we use a lot of context dependent terms.
 For instance, you probably know what the word "command" means in general usage, but in the context of programming it has a specific meaning that may not be obvious.
 This brings up an important point I try to remember when teaching.
 When learning a new skill or set of skills there's usually a whole new vocabulary to learn that goes along with it.
-What makes it difficult is that those teaching the new skill will use this vocabulary, and since they are so familiar with it they oftentimes won't even realize people don't know what the words they're using mean in the context of the new skillset.
+What makes it difficult is that those teaching the new skill will use this vocabulary, and since they are so familiar with it they oftentimes won't even realize people don't know what the words they're using mean in the context of the new skill set.

 In an attempt to offset this unintentional language barrier we provide tables with some contextual definitions of terms we may use throughout the workshop at the following link: